finnianr/Eiffel-Loop/doc/Contents.md

 2. `el_concurrency -work_distributer` demonstrates the calculation of integrals for arbitrary functions distributed across a specified number of threads

+## Eco-DB Example

+This faux-library is for documentation purposes only and is not compilable.
+It contains classes from a proprietary [Hex 11 Software](https://www.hex11software.com/) library to illustrate the use of the Eiffel orientated database library [library/Eco-DB.ecf](https://github.com/finnianr/Eiffel-Loop/library/Eco-DB.pecf).

 ## Protein Folding using 2D HP model

 Various implementations of an optimal protein folding algorithm using the 2D HP model Includes both a single and multi-core implementation.